briantweed/laravel-search-builder/README.md

 ### Naming Convention

-The `config/builder.php` contains several keywords and values that are used by **Percolator** to determine the scope method names.
+The `config/builder.php` file contains several keywords that are used to determine the scope method names.

 By default the `where_scope` value is `where` and should be used when naming any scope that you want **Percolator** to use.
 For example, for a form field with the name `rating` **Percolator** will look for a scope called `scopeWhereRating`.